10 mistakes every barbecuer makes (and how to avoid them!)

 Mistake 9: Checking it too often

-It’s tempting to keep checking on your food and smelling its goodness.
-But, opening your barbecue lid too often will mean loss of heat and a longer cooking process – just like your oven.
+It’s tempting to keep checking on your food and smelling its goodness… but opening your barbecue lid too often will mean loss of heat and a longer cooking process, just like in your oven.
 Doing so on a coal grill will bring in more oxygen and make it hotter than you want it.

 When you’ve got your desired heat, leave the barbecue to do its thing!
 If you need to check it, decide on a time nearer to the end of the cooking process and leave it until then.